tsrobinson/cjbart/README.md

 ## Overview

-**cjbart** is an R package for analysing conjoint experiments using Bayesian Additive Regression Trees (BART), specifically focussing on inspecting heterogeneous treatment effects.
+**cjbart** is an R package for analyzing conjoint experiments using Bayesian Additive Regression Trees (BART), specifically focusing on inspecting heterogeneous treatment effects.

-cjbart is in its very early stages of development.
+This package is in its early stages of development, and core functionality is liable to change.

 ## Installation

-cjbart is can be installed directly from this repositroy, using the following code:
+The latest development version of **cjbart** can be installed directly from this repository, using the following code:

 ``` r
 # install.packages("devtools")